Denzel-254/HTML_Forms/README.md

 * Labels are connected to inputs using the for and id attributes for screen-reader support.

 ## 📂 Project Structure
-├── index.html  Main HTML file (entry point of the website) ├── LICENSE  License information for this project
+* ├── index.html  Main HTML file.
+* ├── LICENSE  License information for this project.
-└── README.md  Project documentation
+* └── README.md  Project documentation.

 ## 🚀 How to Use  the Form